JuntongPeng/Anti-Sensing-HAR-network/README.md

 - [x] Task1: sensing module with a classification accuracy of more than 80%
   > [download model](about:blank)
-- [ ] Task2: encoder-decoder network with a BER of less than 10%
+- [x] Task2: encoder-decoder network with a BER of less than 1%
 - [ ] Task3: anti-sensing encoder
   - [ ] against fixed sensing module
   - [ ] against optimized sensing module